sbrink/todox-phoenix/README.md

 3. Install dependencies with `mix deps.get`.
 4. Compile the project with `mix compile`.

 After doing that, you'll be able to start a new project in the `workspace` directory and proceed with the exercises there.
-And in case of problems, you'll always be able to take a look at and run the complete app in `solution` directory.
+And in case of problems, you'll always be able to take a look at and run the complete, compiled app in the `solution` directory.

+### Get started with Elixir

+You'll be using the Elixir language in this workshop.
+While it's not assumed that you're already familiar with it, you'll definitely proceed faster and learn more if you'll at least take a first look at the Elixir syntax.
+You can do so with the excellent [official Getting Started guide](http://elixir-lang.org/getting-started/introduction.html).
+It's recommended to read through sections 2-18 of the *Getting Started* on the right (from *Basic types* down to *Sigils*).

+For those with more time, the *Programming Elixir* book is the ultimate resource for learning Elixir in detail.

 ## Exercises

+Let's get started in the [previously prepared](#prepare-working-directory) `workspace` directory.

 ### A. Starting a new Phoenix project